Alfred and Henry Newton

 Codenames: Artus (Alfred), Auguste (Henry)

-Although referred to as 'The Twins' within SOE, there was a substantial age difference between the Newton brothers: Henry was born in 1903 in Jerez, while Alfred was born 11 years later, in Valencia.
-Their British parents were variety artists, a profession which their sons also took up, becoming known as the Boorn Brothers (Boorn being their mother's maiden name).
+Although referred to as 'The Twins' within SOE, there was a substantial age difference between the Newton brothers: Henry George Rodolfo was born on 10 October 1903 in Jerez, while Alfred William Oscar was born eleven years later in Valencia, on 19 February 1914.
+Their British parents were variety artists and both Alfred and Henry followed in their footsteps, becoming known as the Boorn Brothers (Boorn being their mother's maiden name).
 Basing themselves in Paris in 1924, they performed in music halls across Europe and South America.
 Henry married a French girl, Marcelle Dusseret, in 1929, and Alfred a German dancer, Theodosia Schmidt, in 1932, by whom he had three sons.

-In 1939 the brothers became despatch riders for a French organisation, then travelled south when the Germans approached Paris.
-They were taken in by farm owners in the Dordogne, but continued trouble with the Vichy authorities put Alfred and Henry in prison in June 1941.
-Through the American consul the family obtained visas to leave France for Lisbon, while the brothers escaped one night, and with the help of their hosts managed to cross the Pyrenees into Spain.
+At the outbreak of war the brothers became despatch riders for a French organisation, and fled south when the Germans invaded France.
+They were taken in by farm owners in the Dordogne, but continued trouble with the authorities put Alfred and Henry in prison in June 1941.
+Through the American consul their families obtained visas to leave France for Lisbon, while the brothers managed to escape and cross the Pyrenees into Spain.
 Immediately arrested as illegal immigrants, they were held in prisons at Figueras, Barcelona and Zaragoza, then sent to the concentration camp at Miranda, but were finally passed to the British in December.
-They were relieved to be on their way to Gibraltar, but the embassy had tragic news waiting for them: the SS Avoceta, which their parents and families had boarded at Lisbon, had been torpedoed on its way to Liverpool and all of them had been killed.
+They were relieved to be on their way to Gibraltar, but the embassy had tragic news waiting for them: the SS Avoceta, which their parents and families had boarded at Lisbon, had been torpedoed on its way to Liverpool.
+All of the passengers had been killed.

-Brutally tortured by the infamous Gestapo chief Klaus Barbie, they did not give any important information away, though Alfred made an unsuccessful escape attempt, throwing himself from a third floor window.
-They were transferred to Fresnes prison the following month, and were questioned at Avenue Foch but both continued to remain silent.
+The twins claimed that they were brutally tortured by the infamous Gestapo chief Klaus Barbie but did not give any important information away; another agent, André Courvoisier, later questioned their account of Barbie's mistreatment.
+Alfred also made an unsuccessful escape attempt, throwing himself from a third floor window.
+Both were transferred to Fresnes prison the following month, and were questioned at Avenue Foch.
 In January 1944 they were deported to Buchenwald concentration camp along with F Section agents Christopher Burney and Maurice Pertschuk.

-For their services, Henry and Alfred each received the MBE, and an account of their experiences, No Banners, by Jack Thomas, was published in 1955.
-Although both took up employment after the war - including running the Red Tape nightclub in Hanley, in partnership with fellow ex-agent John Starr - the cumulative effect of their wartime experiences had major consequences on their later lives; Henry had been granted a full disability pension at the end of the war and Alfred also suffered numerous medical problems in later life.
+For their services, Henry and Alfred were both appointed MBEs, and a popular account of their experiences, No Banners by Jack Thomas, was published in 1955 by W H Allen.
+Although they took up employment after the war (they ran the Red Tape nightclub in Hanley in partnership with fellow ex‐SOE agent John Starr) the effects of their time in captivity crippled them; Henry had been granted a full disability pension at the end of the war and Alfred also suffered numerous medical problems in later life.
 After spending time in New Zealand, France and Spain, Alfred returned to England, where he died in July 1979.
 Henry died in Alicante, Spain in January 1980.